 This document might also contain information which is provided for explanatory purposes.
 That information does not constitute legal or business advice, and should not be relied on as a substitute for obtaining detailed advice about the Law, the Rules, or any other applicable laws, procedures or policies.
-AEMO has made every reasonable effort to ensure the quality of the information in this document but cannot guarantee that information and assumptions are accurate, complete or appropriate for your circumstances.
+AEMO has made reasonable efforts to ensure the quality of the information but cannot guarantee accuracy or completeness.